Klingebeil/homepage/wiki/Better Work/03-Artefacts of Work.md

 <div id="video-embed"> <iframe class="video-extern" width="auto" height="auto" src="https://www.youtube.com/embed/k-Oveq6mwiA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-One way of extending this idea is the act of crafting „Anchoring Artefacts“, as described in [_HDL‘s_ „Legible Practices“][3], (pg.
+One way of extending this idea is the act of crafting “Anchoring Artefacts”, as described in [_HDL‘s_ “Legible Practices“][3], (pg.
 93).

 > **Tangible artefacts—documents, objects and other material—subtly embody or express the values of an organisation.** Especially when an organisation is growing rapidly or attempting to transform itself, high-res artefacts help embody organisational or operational change which is often more abstract and invisible.

-On intriguing class of artefacts here might be the [„one pager“][4].
+On intriguing class of artefacts here might be the [“one pager“][4].
 A concise presentation technique for communicating the interactions within systems (i.e. in game design).

 A more familiar example might also be _NASA_ mission patches—easily replicated in [the form of stickers][5] or [posters][6] as used by the UK‘s _[Government Digital Service][7]_.

 > Stickers like that become tokens that represent something more – a shared experience, a shared set of memories that only people who worked on that project will remember and understand. **A sticker, like a web page, can be a conscious act of institutional memory.**

-_Facebook‘s_ „[Analog Research Lab][8]“ operates on a similar level.
+_Facebook‘s_ “[Analog Research Lab][8]” operates on a similar level.
 Around 2010 two marketing manager set up a small print-shop on the company campus.
 A project, which inadvertently played an integral part in not only creating a common company culture, but also propagated it to offices world-wide.

-> “It’s more observations across the company,” says Boms, who calls himself a workplace philosopher.
-“The hope is that the artwork is more empathetic, curious and diverse, and it looks at what’s happening from a critical eye.
-It’s the pulse of what’s going on internally.”
+> “It‘s more observations across the company,” says Boms, who calls himself a workplace philosopher.
+“The hope is that the artwork is more empathetic, curious and diverse, and it looks at what‘s happening from a critical eye.
+It‘s the pulse of what‘s going on internally.”
 >
-> Boms says the posters don’t aim to dictate what employees should think.  **Rather, they offer a prompt for people to think about.**
+> Boms says the posters don‘t aim to dictate what employees should think.  **Rather, they offer a prompt for people to think about.**

 [1]:	http://interconnected.org/home/2021/01/21/otl
 [2]:	https://twitter.com/craigmod